Bibi10/Blockchain_Path/README.md

 We will create a diploma certificate on blockchain Putting your diploma on blockchain makes it immutable and you won't rely on any governments or institutions to keep your records.
 1- Environment setup

-.
-Download Metamask(![alt text] https://studio.ethereum.org/):
+- Download Metamask(![alt text] https://studio.ethereum.org/):
   Lets go on the link and install the online wallet handler; don't worry about buying ethers we can have some testnets ones.
-2- Lets go on remix (![alt text] http://remix.ethereum.org/)
+- Lets go on remix (![alt text] http://remix.ethereum.org/)

+2- Dapp Architecture
+Le'ts start designing our application by using the factory pattern.

 X - ADVANCE topics